ckdalton01/BuildADRFramework/README.md

 - The variable `$CMPSSuppressFastNotUsedCheck` is set in the script in some variants to suppress a known warning — leave this unless you understand the SCCM fast-mode check.

 Editing guidance
-- Prefer small, localized edits inside `CreateCollections-ADRs.ps1` — it's intended as a single-file tool.
+- Prefer small, localized edits inside `BuildADRFramework.ps1` — it's intended as a single-file tool.
 - If you add non-interactive options (CLI parameters), keep the original `Read-Host` prompts for backward compatibility or provide clear flags at the top of the script.
 - Add helper functions in the same script file rather than splitting into modules unless requested.

 Files
-- `CreateCollections-ADRs.ps1` — main script (edit this file to change behavior).
+- `BuildADRFramework.ps1` — main script (edit this file to change behavior).
-- `.github/copilot-instructions.md` — guidance for AI coding agents (created/updated).

 Questions / next steps
 - Want the script to support a non-interactive mode (pass `-SourceBasePath` and `-Uninstall` flags)?
 I can add parameter parsing and preserve interactive defaults.